hacks-guide/Guide_Panda/_pages/Installing-arm9loaderhax.md

 permalink: /installing-arm9loaderhax.html
 ---

 The final Step of this guide is to install arm9loaderhax and setup Luma3DS to run just milliseconds into the boot.
-This is accomplished by using a hex-edited version (to be compatible with PANDAs) of SafeA9LHInstaller by [AuroraWright](https://github.com/AuroraWright/).
+This is accomplished by using a hex-edited version (to be compatible with PANDAs / SNAKEs) of SafeA9LHInstaller by [AuroraWright](https://github.com/AuroraWright/).
 {: .notice}

-This will install a hex-edited version (to be compatible with PANDAs) of [AuroraWright's Fork](https://github.com/AuroraWright/arm9loaderhax) of arm9loaderhax.
+This will install a hex-edited version (to be compatible with PANDAs / SNAKEs) of [AuroraWright's Fork](https://github.com/AuroraWright/arm9loaderhax) of arm9loaderhax.
 {: .notice--info}

 We will also setup the ability to launch payloads from arm9loaderhax, giving us the ability to unbrick our SysNAND from situations that would normally brick us by restoring from backup.